sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/9500 - sections-example-external-range.md

 Example: static
 ---

 The following example shows extracting repeated fields from a section group, when each section lacks anchoring text.
-To overcome this limitation, the example accesses anchors outside the sections by defining an external range that occurs at the beginning of the document.
+To overcome this limitation, the example accesses anchors outside the sections by defining a single, static external range that occurs at the beginning of the document.

 In the following screenshot, the green brackets denote sections, where each section is a claim.
-The labels for the claims' content is at the start of the document, under the `Claims contents` heading, so you can define an external range to anchor on these labels.
-The example uses the [Intersection](doc:intersection) method to specify vertical anchors in the external range.
+The labels for the claims' content is at the start of the document, under the `Claims contents` heading.
+The example defines an external range for these labels, then uses the [Intersection](doc:intersection) method to specify vertical anchors in the external range.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sections_external_range_2.png)